satomic/ScreenDetection/README.md

 ---

-in real case, we wanna the resized screen of the phone, this can be called "rebuild", by using the function I mentioned upper. we get the resized screen below
+in real case, we wanna the resized screen of the phone, this can be called "rebuild", by using the function I mentioned upper. we get the resized screen below<br/>
 ![avatar](https://raw.githubusercontent.com/satomic/ScreenDetection/master/example/resized_region.jpg)
 * 3 color distribution:  `[ 0.76739759  0.63802456  0.06344758]`, we can easily find that compare to the original image, the B channel shift more, and the R channel is almost disappear
 * resized_region sharp: `0.0228776041667`